anwarselo/RexOS/development/DONE_LIST.md

 This file tracks all completed actions in the RexOS development process.
 It serves as a persistent record of our progress that we can refer to at any time.
 Each action is timestamped to provide a detailed chronology of development.

+## 2023-04-30

+### WhatsApp Integration
+- [2023-04-30 12:15] Designed new message processing architecture with separate streams for text and visual content
+- [2023-04-30 12:18] Created test implementation for WhatsApp media URL retrieval and download
+- [2023-04-30 12:20] Updated documentation to reflect the new message processing architecture
+- [2023-04-30 12:25] Updated TO_DO_LIST.md with new tasks for implementing the separate processing streams

 ## 2023-04-29

 ### Initial Setup